 We think it’s a good idea to check it periodically to see that the IUD is still in place.
-If you’re not sure how to reach them or you’re unsure, just let us know.
+If you’re not sure how to reach them, just let us know.
 We’ll be glad to explain.

-And don’t worry; you can’t pull your IUD out by accident.
-This would be very difficult to do.
+And don’t worry; It would be very difficult to accidentally pull out your IUD.
 However, we do advise you not to tug on the strings because we don’t want the IUD to shift.

 What If I Can’t Find the Strings?

 Don’t panic.
 Sometimes they may be harder to feel because they do tend to soften the longer you have the IUD.
 However, if you can’t seem to find them, schedule an appointment with us so we can determine if your IUD has shifted.

 This is actually very, very rare.
 On the unusual occasions that it does happen, it’s more likely to occur in those who haven’t had children, those who have an unusually shaped uterus or those who have fibroids.

 Can a Guy Feel an IUD?

 Neither you nor your partner should be able to feel an IUD because it rests inside your uterus.
 However, the removal strings of an IUD can be felt if you stick your finger inside your vagina.
 It’s possible that your partner may feel these when you’re having sex.

 If it becomes a problem or puts a damper on your sex life, just remember that these strings will eventually soften over time.
 If it still creates issues in the bedroom, please contact us so we can help you.